Coldcard/firmware/docs/security-model.md

 radiation.
 If the attacker is able to flip 2 or more bits, then this will effectively brick the COLDCARD once the ECC error is detected.

-Critical flash cells, such as those that prevent both JTAG access, are not a single bit (it's a special bit pattern), and regardless are protected via ECC the same as other flash cells.
+Critical flash cells, such as those that prevent JTAG access, are not a single bit (it's a special bit pattern), and regardless are protected via ECC the same as other flash cells.